sharispe/sm-tools-evaluation/README.md

 Indeed, IC-based measures clearly rely on the taxonomic graph in order to be computed.
 The taxonomic graph is the subgraph of the ontology which only contains isa relationships (rdfs:subClassOf).
 This graph is considered to compute the ancestors of a terms and is therefore important to compute the Most Informative Common Ancestor (or Disjoint Common Ancestors) in Information Content based measures.
-FastSemSim, GOSim and GOSemSim do not only consider taxonomic relationships to compute the ancestors, which explains the variation obtained.
+FastSemSim, GOSim and GOSemSim consider other relationships than taxonomic ones to compute the ancestors, which explains the variation obtained.
 They also consider part-of relationships (or even regulates in FSS) to define ancestors.
-To ensure that the poor correlations were due to this difference, we build a modified version the FastSemSim library (see build 0.7.1.1 in `/resources/tools`).
+To ensure that the poor correlations were due to this difference, we built a modified version the FastSemSim library (see build 0.7.1.1 in `/resources/tools`).
 This version can be used to compute the similarities using FSS source code and only considering `is-a` relationships when ancestors are computed.
 Considering this modification we obtained the expected corelation between FastSemSim and the SML (0.99).